xmtp/libxmtp/examples/cli/README.md

    ./xli.sh --db user1.db3 list-conversations
    ```

-If you want to run the CLI against localhost, go to the root directory and run `dev/up`.
+If you want to run the CLI against localhost, go to the root directory and run `dev/up` to start a local server.
 Then run the CLI commands using the `--local` flag.